TechFun4/dailypass/README.md

 ## Disclaimer

 We do not own the actual design of the dailypass (the dailypass belongs to its respective owner, LAUSD).
-Our sole goal is to minimize the impact of COVID-19 on the learening experience of LAUSD students and to support charity foundations.
+Our sole goal is to minimize the impact of COVID-19 on the learning experience of LAUSD students and to support charity foundations.

 ## Profits?